Anacondas: The Hunt for the Blood Orchid

-Anacondas: The Hunt for the Blood Orchid (also known as Anaconda 2) is a 2004 American action adventure horror film directed by Dwight H. Little.
-It is a stand-alone sequel to the film Anaconda (1997) and the second installment in the Anaconda film series.
-It stars Johnny Messner, KaDee Strickland, Matthew Marsden, Eugene Byrd, Salli Richardson-Whitfield, Nicholas Gonzalez, Karl Yune and Morris Chestnut.
+Anacondas: The Hunt for the Blood Orchid (also known as Anaconda 2) is a 2004 American action adventure horror film directed by Dwight H. Little, with a screenplay by John Claflin, Daniel Zelman, Michael Miner and Edward Neumeier, from a story by Hans Bauer, Jim Cash and Jack Epps Jr., the writers of the film Anaconda (1997).
+It is a stand-alone sequel to the film and the second installment in the Anaconda film series.

+The film stars Johnny Messner, KaDee Strickland, Matthew Marsden, Eugene Byrd, Salli Richardson-Whitfield, Nicholas Gonzalez, Karl Yune and Morris Chestnut.
 The film follows a team of researchers set for an expedition into the Southeast Asian tropical island of Borneo, to search for a sacred flower which they believe will bring humans to a longer and healthier life.
 They soon become stalked and hunted by the deadly giant anacondas inhabiting the island.

-It was released on August 27, 2004, and the last film in the series to be released theatrically, until 2025.
+It was released on August 27, 2004 by Sony Pictures Releasing, and the last film in the series to be released theatrically until 2025.
 Like its predecessor, the film received mostly negative reviews but was a financial success.
 The film was followed by a sequel, Anaconda 3: Offspring in 2008.